About the Journal

 Peer Review Process

-The paper reviewing process of Maskay Journal is established as follows:
+The paper reviewing process of the Maskay Journal is established as follows:

-• Each peer reviewer will inform, through the platform implemented for this purpose, if articles are acceptable for publication, require corrections, or are not suitable for publication in the journal.
+- Through the platform implemented for this purpose, each peer reviewer will inform the journal whether articles are acceptable for publication, require corrections, or are unsuitable.

-5. Rejected (Full rewriting is necessary; encourage document resubmit).
+- Rejected (Full rewriting is necessary; encourage document resubmission).

 Open Access Policy